DataDog/dd-trace-py/docs/installation_quickstart.rst

 Note: ``--info`` only reflects configurations set via environment variables, not those set within code.

-If ``ddtrace-run`` cannot be used, a similar start-up behavior can be achieved by importing ``ddtrace.auto``.
-This command should normally be imported as the first step during the application start-up.
+When ``ddtrace-run`` cannot be used, a similar start-up behavior can be achieved with the import of ``ddtrace.auto``.
+This should normally be imported as the first thing during the application start-up.

 If neither ``ddtrace-run`` nor ``import ddtrace.auto`` are suitable for your application, then :py:func:`ddtrace.patch_all` can be used to configure the tracer::